smalos/nuBuilder4-Code-Library/browse_add_icon/README.md

 ☛ Add this JavaScript to your form's _Custom Code_ field:
  ❓ [How to add Custom Code](/common/form_add_custom_code_javascript.gif)

-☛ Change the status descriptions, icons, colors in statusArr if necessary.

 ```javascript
 function addStatusIconsFA(col, statusArr) {